CodeNextAdmin/te-lab-10-challenge-3/README.md

 CSS:  Classes and IDs

-The style.css file in this project only has regular selectors.
-Let's differentiate and apply rules using class and id selectors instead.

-1.
+The style.css file is already started for you.
+There is a new class selector for two color options:
+.red and .blue.
+There is also a #title

+The file already

 -------------------